EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 ),
 ```

-The `numsq` value represents the number of grid squares along one edge of my overall grid; we'll discuss the other values later.
-I've chosen a relatively small number of total grid squares for faster processing while building the rest of the query.
+The `numsq` value represents the number of grid squares along one edge of my overall grid; we’ll discuss the other values later.
+I’ve chosen a relatively small number of total grid squares for faster processing while building the rest of the query.
 I can make it more detailed, if I want, after everything else works.

 The next thing I want is a sequence of numbers from 1 to `numsq`: